Eva-Kuk/smoothie-lovers/README.md

 ## **5. Surface Plane**

 **Colors**
-- As a first color I have choosen a **Red Pigment (# F72626)** color, which I used to design a logo brand, for a red strawberry, which not only symbolizes love and resembles a heart in shape, but also is one of the most frequently chosen fruits in the production of smoothies and I thought it will nicely complement the brand name.
+- As a first color I have chosen a **Red Pigment (# F72626)** color, which I used to design a logo brand, for a red strawberry, which not only symbolizes love and resembles a heart in shape, but also is one of the most frequently chosen fruits in the production of smoothies and I thought it will nicely complement the brand name.
 - As a complementary color for buttons I have chosen **Forrest Green Web (#008F2B)** which symbolizes health, nature and freshness and a different shade of red called **Venetian Red(#C41C1C)**.
 - As a background color I have chosen the color which is a shade of the Forest Green Web called **HoneyDew (#EBFFF1)** because it is very close to white and which will provide a high contrast for darker text.
 - As a text color I have chosen **Xicetic (#140101)** which is the darkest option of the Red Pigment color.